TW-ASMP/TWmaximoConfig/README.md

 ## Introduction

-The data model in this repository is a comprehensive envisioning of the information structure pertaining to assets, roles, space, etc., and the relations between them.
+The data model in this repository represents a comprehensive WMS information structure, covering assets, roles, space, etc., and the relations between them.
 We developed this data model in response to the need for a coherent framework - big picture view - of the future state of our WMS.

-Beyond entity and relation definitions, we also incorporate a set of precise and internally consistent metadata fused into the model in the form of class and state values.
-This set of information has been developed and refined over the last couple of years to address asset and work management challenges (or "use-cases" in the context of solution implementation).
+Beyond the big pictre, a set of precisely formulated and internally consistent metadata is fused into the model, in the form of class definitions and dropdown values.
+This set of information has been developed and refined over the last couple of years to address actual asset and work management challenges (or "use-cases" in the context of solution implementation).

 ## Overview of Content